raghul-tech/BlockBreaker/README.md

 > Run Main.java to play game

 #### Attention!:
-> Note that this game need eclipse or IDE does not work in Notepad
+> Note that use java jdk 16